berquerant/sqlite-csv/README.md

     csv file:
     import data to sqlite, the table name is the file name without the extension. if - is specified, csv will also be read from standard input, even if other files are specified

+OPTIONS

+  --index-headers
+    rename column names to index (from 0)

 ENVIRONMENT VARIABLES